Search for:

 Browsing

-Adam Farlow is a New York and English qualified capital markets partner based in London.
+Adam Farlow is the Global Chair of our Capital Markets Practice Group.
+He is a New York and English qualified capital markets partner based in London.
 He has extensive experience in US securities laws and transaction management.
 He has been elected as a Life Fellow of the American Bar Foundation and serves on the Council of the American Bar Association Section of International Law.

 The FCA has published a consultation paper (CP23/10) proposing major changes to the listing rules.
 The deadline for responses is Wednesday, 28 June 2023 and the FCA expects to publish a further consultation “in the autumn” which will include the proposed revised listing rules in full (the current consultation discusses the changes proposed but not specific drafting).
 The proposals relate to the rules as they apply to listings of equity shares in commercial companies, with no material changes currently proposed to the rules as they apply to non-equity securities nor the majority of other standard listed instruments (e.g., depositary receipts).